qstevens/Eris/README.md

 Your bot has now been added to your Discord server!

+## Testing

-*Test your bot by typing "!yt all naruto openings" into a channel your bot has authorization to and enjoy the nostalgia!*
+Test your bot by typing "!yt all naruto openings" into a channel your bot has access to and enjoy the nostalgia!